 Region of Rethymnon

-Four are the different regions in Crete, each of them with a fantastic landscape, unique traits, and so many things to discover.
+Four are the different regions in Crete, each of them with a fantastic landscape, unique traits, and so many things to do and enjoy.
+The third most important region in Crete is Rethymnon, a land of beautiful scenes and nature, churches, monasteries, villages, and a pristine south coast to discover.

 A suggestive array of seaside resorts, traditional villages, and breathtaking nature, Rethymnon is the third most important region in Crete.